JHolba/mutation_testing_superpower/README.md

 * All tests can fail for some incorrect version of the code

 These are certainly great goals and TDD is a really efficient way of getting there.
-Its like buying the groceries on the way home from work, you save yourself two trips.
+It's like buying the groceries on the way home from work;
+you save yourself two trips.

 That being said, we really want it to do at least one more thing:

 * There should be enough test cases to avoid bugs

 Oh yea, right...
-So let's take a truly toy example borrowed by [Kevlin Henney's "structure and interpretation of test cases"](https://www.youtube.com/watch?v=MWsk1h8pv2Q&t=892s).
+So let's take a truly toy example borrowed from [Kevlin Henney's "structure and interpretation of test cases"](https://www.youtube.com/watch?v=MWsk1h8pv2Q&t=892s).
 Let's implement is_leap_year in python.